 The year was almost over.
 She had long ago lost track of time.
 Living in a state of suspended animation, she drifted aimlessly back and forth between her past, present and future, without going anywhere at all.

-Her inner dialogue vacilated back and forth between “present moment mantras”, and pleading with the universe to set her free.
+Her inner dialogue vacillated from “present moment mantras”, to pleading with the universe to set her free.
 She liked to say that she was waiting for her alien to come and take her away from this place called earth.

 Laying in bed wide awake at 4 am on a Sunday morning, she resisting the involuntary urge to reach for her cell phone, and get on the incessant wheel of deep diving into a vortex of news feeds, alternating with obsessive furniture shopping.
 As can easily happen, that bad habit had solidified into an addiction.
 In the darkness, she told herself to go back to sleep.
 Inhaling and exhaling, she began counting backwards from 100.
 100, 99, 98, 97, 96, 95.